 One of the major staples of this album, which was also an eventual number one, is the powerful story of “Is There Life Out There.”
 Not only is this a story of a woman wondering what the world has to offer, but it is a message to those affected by the plane accident, prompting them to keep going, and that there is going to be more “out there.”

 Then there is “The Night The Lights Went Out in Georgia.”
 This has also been one of my long-time Reba favorites, although surprisingly it only charted at number 12.
-I feel this is the one song that was clearly recorded to be a commercial success, yet her songs of hope of broken hearts won the biggest spots on the charts.
-This was Reba’s moving on moment, proving there was still life out there, and that we must go on.
+I feel this is the one song that was clearly recorded to be a commercial success, yet her songs of hope and broken hearts win the biggest spots on the charts.

 Anytime Reba’s dealing, I’m playing.